 Spectroscopy

 Core to the family of energy loss techniques is spectroscopy.
-Here the analysis of the energy distribution of the electrons is used to determine the local properties of a specimen, including: the type and quantity of atoms present; bonding and chemical state of atoms; and the collective interactions of atoms with their neighbors.
+Here, the analysis of the energy distribution of the electrons is used to determine the local properties of a specimen, including the type and quantity of atoms present, the bonding and chemical state of atoms, and the collective interactions of atoms with their neighbors.

 Transmission electron microscope (TEM) specimen beam interactions.

 As electrons pass through a specimen, they interact with the atoms present.
 Many of the electrons pass through the thin sample without losing energy.
-While a fraction will undergo inelastic scattering and lose energy as they interact with the specimen.
-This leaves the sample in an excited state.
-The material can deexcite when it gives up energy typically in the form of visible photons, x-rays, or Auger electrons.
+A fraction of electrons will undergo inelastic scattering and lose energy as they interact with the specimen, leaving the sample in an excited state.
+The material can deexcite when it gives up energy, typically in the form of visible photons, x-rays, or Auger electrons.

 Atom-scale view of electron energy loss in TEM